 A mammogram is fast, safe, relatively painless and uses a very low amount of radiation to create images of your breasts.
 We are equipped with the most advanced breast imaging technology available, including the only 3-Dimensional Tomosynthesis mammography units in the lakeshore area.
 At Radiology Muskegon, we make getting a mammogram easy for you.
 Routine screening mammograms do not require an appointment and can be performed with a physician order at one of our outpatient imaging facilities during normal business hours.
-Routine screening mammograms and diagnostic mammograms can be performed at our outpatient clinic located in the Norton Medical Building, at the Lakes Village Comprehensive Breast Center and at Mercy Health Partners hospital locations.
+Routine screening mammograms and diagnostic mammograms can be performed at the Lakes Village Comprehensive Breast Center and at Mercy Health Partners hospital locations.
 Diagnostic breast ultrasounds and breast biopsies are performed at the Lakes Village Comprehensive Breast Center and Mercy Health Partners Lakeshore Hospital campus.

 What is mammography used for?